GabrielBrotas/Learning-Journey/examples/argocd-kubevela/second-approach/README.md

 # 2. Kubevela Controller + ArgoCD Gitops syncer

 Second approach is that we can use Kubevela gitops controller way as the server side and argocd can be our gitops syncer.
 This approach is flexible to use native kubevela feature set without using a custom plugin or dry run module.
-We just need to add below annotations to our manifest repository to ignore outofsync.
+We just need to add below annotations to our OAM manifest repository to ignore outofsync.

 ```yaml
 metadata: